10 Reasons to Use FormAssembly: Higher Education

 With FormAssembly, you can get rid of all that and start connecting information between systems you use in a more streamlined way.
 FormAssembly is a powerful data collection platform that can satisfy your need to create surveys, payment forms, alumni contact update forms, and pretty much any other form you can think of.

 Need more great reasons to use FormAssembly for higher education in particular?
 Here are 10.

 Many higher education institutions use Salesforce to connect with their constituents, including students, alumni, and faculty.
 Salesforce serves many institutions of higher learning and launched a dedicated Education Cloud in March 2018.

-If your institution is one of the many using Salesforce, it’s a no brainer to use a form solution that integrates with Salesforce so you can save time by sending information directly to your CRM system.
+If your institution is one of the many using Salesforce, it’s a no-brainer to use a form platform that integrates with Salesforce so you can save time by sending information directly to your CRM system.

 FormAssembly’s Salesforce integration allows users to:

 - Prefill forms with student or alumni information

 - Give constituents the ability to update their own data

 - Integrate with TaskRay to create tasks in Salesforce